wayneweicheng/de_elt_datalake_iceberg/PRD.md

 1. Load stations metadata from NOAA
 2. Load observations data for the current execution date
 3. Run data quality checks on the Iceberg tables
-4. Refresh the BigQuery materialized views for analytics
+4. Refresh the materialized views for analytics
 5. Perform Iceberg table maintenance for optimal performance

 ## Step 6: Analytics and Visualization

-Now that we have our data pipeline set up, we can create visualizations and analytics dashboards using Looker Studio (formerly Data Studio) connected to our BigQuery views.
+Now that we have our data pipeline set up, we can create visualizations and analytics dashboards using Amazon QuickSight connected to our Athena views.

-### Connect Looker Studio to BigQuery
+### Connect Amazon QuickSight to Athena

-Follow these steps to create a dashboard in Looker Studio:
+Follow these steps to create a dashboard in Amazon QuickSight:

-1. Go to Looker Studio: https://lookerstudio.google.com/
+1. Go to the Amazon QuickSight console and sign in
-2. Click "Create" and select "Report"
+2. Select "New analysis"
+3. Select "New dataset"
-3. Select "BigQuery" as the data source
+4. Choose "Athena" as the data source
+5. Configure the Athena connection (if not already set up)
-4. Navigate to your project and select the climate_data_lake.monthly_climate_summary view
+6. Select the `climate_catalog` database and the `monthly_climate_summary` view
-5. Click "Add to Report"
+7. Choose "Import to SPICE for quicker analytics" for better performance
+8. Click "Visualize"

 ### Example Visualizations